 Lastly, we are also analyzing the hand preference of these lemurs when performing cognitive tasks to better understand laterality in ruffed lemurs.

-If you are interested in working with me as my research assistant, contact me.
+If you are interested to work with me as my research assistant, please contact me.

 Photo by Raymond Vagell